Forecast on $f(R)$ Gravity with HI 21cm Intensity Mapping Surveys: Introduction

-In this work, we forecast the constraints on $B_0$ using 21 cm IM from BINGO and SKA1-MID, combined with CMB observations.
+In this work, we forecast the constraints on $B_0$ using 21-cm IM from BINGO and SKA1-MID, combined with CMB observations.
 In Section~\ref{sec:2}, we introduce the $f(R)$ gravity, with its background and perturbation evolutions.
-In Section~\ref{sec:3}, we describe the redshifted 21 cm HI signal in the framework of $f(R)$ gravity, including the brightness temperature evolutions at the background and perturbation level.
+In Section~\ref{sec:3}, we describe the redshifted 21-cm HI signal in the framework of $f(R)$ gravity, including the brightness temperature evolutions at the background and perturbation level.
 We also include the angular power spectrum of the HI signal.
 In Section \ref{sec:4}, we present the thermal and shot noise for each experiment, and using the Fisher matrix method to forecast constraints on $B_0$ and key cosmological parameters.
-In Section \ref{sec:results} we show the results and in Section \ref{sec:conclusions} we present the conclusions.
+In Sections \ref{sec:results} and \ref{sec:results2}, we present the forecast results for the phenomenological and redshift-dependent HI models, respectively, in Section \ref{sec:conclusions} we present the conclusions and discussions.